 Physical activity and weight management can lower your numbers as well.
 Working out regularly helps with weight loss and can raise your good cholesterol levels.
 It also strengthens your heart and lungs.
 Reaching a healthy weight may lower your bad cholesterol and triglycerides.

 Switching over to a different type of diet can help you reach your goal weight more quickly.
-In one study, people with high cholesterol ate a “traditional” heart-healthy diet for four months followed by a Paleo diet for four months.
+In , people with high cholesterol ate a “traditional” heart-healthy diet for four months followed by a Paleo diet for four months.
 The participants saw far more significant changes when following the Paleo diet.